 Vacuuming is one of the best ways to clean ceiling fans.
 Fan blades, or paddles, collect a lot of dust on their backsides and disperse the dust when the fan is running.
 Gently clean the blades with a soft brush attachment.
 You can also buy a special ceiling fan attachment for your vacuum.
 Clean the fan's motor housing, particularly any air vents in the housing, using a brush attachment.

-Ceilings and walls only need to be vacuumed 3-4 times a year.
-If you have wallpaper that is puffy and flocked, it may need to be vacuumed monthly.
-Air vents need to be vacuumed weekly when heating and air units are in use.
-The ceiling or wall areas around vents may need a weekly touch-up, too.
+Ceiling and wall surfaces need to be vacuumed only about three to four times a year in most homes.
+If you have wallpaper that is heavily textured or flocked, it may need to be vacuumed monthly.
+Air vents should be vacuumed monthly, especially during the heating and cooling seasons.